AnandGajaria/Satellite_Imagery_SemanticSegmentation/README.md

 </div>

 The  above table provides insights into the distribution of data and the corresponding labels assigned to each class.
-Notably, it's evident that a substantial number of pixels belong to the background class, while the road and water classes comprise a considerably smaller proportion.
+Notably, it's evident that a substantial number of pixels belong to the background class, while the road and building classes comprise a considerably smaller proportion.
 This observation highlights the data's inherent imbalance, which necessitates careful handling during the model training process.

 ## Implementation
 The implementation section  will provide comprehensive insights into two crucial aspects: data preprocessing and model training.
 It will delve into a detailed explanation of how the data is prepared for model training.
-Additionally, it will cover the Deep learning architectures and  Hyper parameters employed during the model training phase, offering a comprehensive understanding of the training process.
+Additionally, it will cover the Deep learning architectures and  Hyper parameters employed during the model training phase.

 ### Data Preprocessing
 <p align="center">